caller

 ) -> Self

-Create or retrieve the Caller instance for the specified thread.
+Create or retrieve a Caller instance.

 Parameters: